oncody/vue-webpack-tutorial/04-vue-loader/README.md

 # Run webpack
 yarn build

-# Run 'http-server'
+# Run http-server
 yarn start

-# Open a browser to the address and port outputted from the last command
+# Navigate to our app

 # If you see our message from 'App.vue', then vue-loader is working!